Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Introduction

-Among these learning-based solvers, diffusion models \cite{ho2020ddpm, song2020score} have emerged as a promising framework for generative learning of physical systems.
-In the context of PDEs, a diffusion model can learn the joint distribution over solution and coefficient fields $\vx_0=(\vu, \va)$ from observed data, where $\va$ denotes input parameters satisfying boundary condition $\mathcal{B}, $(e.g., material properties or initial conditions) and $\vu$ denotes the corresponding solution satisfying the PDE system $\mathcal{F}$.
-Once trained, the model can generate new samples $(\vu, \va)$ from this learned distribution, enabling applications such as forward simulation (sample $\vu$ from $\va$), inverse recovery (sample $\va$ from $\vu$), or conditional reconstruction (recover missing parts of $\vu$ or $\va$).
-While diffusion models perform well on conditional generation with soft, high-level constraints \cite{rombach2022ldm, esser2024sd3, ho2022cfg, chung2022dps, ben2024dflow}, PDE applications demand that outputs satisfy strict, low-level constraints specified by the operators $\mathcal{F}$ and $\mathcal{B}$.
+Among these learning-based solvers, diffusion models \cite{ho2020ddpm, song2020score} provide a promising framework for generative modeling of physical systems.
+For PDEs, a diffusion model can learn the joint distribution of solution and coefficient fields, $\vx_0=(\vu,\va)$, from data, where $\va$ denotes input parameters that satisfy the boundary operator $\mathcal{B}$ (for example, material properties or initial conditions) and $\vu$ is the corresponding solution that satisfies the PDE operator $\mathcal{F}$.
+After training, the model can sample $(\vu,\va)$ from this learned distribution, enabling forward simulation (sample $\vu$ given $\va$), inverse recovery (sample $\va$ given $\vu$), and conditional reconstruction (complete missing components of $\vu$ or $\va$) \emph{within a single framework, which prior non-diffusion approaches \cite{li2020fno, lu2019deeponet, raissi2019pinn} do not provide.} However, while diffusion models perform well under soft, high-level constraints \cite{rombach2022ldm, esser2024sd3, ho2022cfg, chung2022dps, ben2024dflow}, PDE applications often require strict, low-level constraints dictated by $\mathcal{F}$ and $\mathcal{B}$.